Skip to Content

 Backpacking Stoves: Good, Better, Best

-First things first: when it comes to picking a backpacking stove, there is no right or wrong, better or best; when it comes to cooking your ramen in the backcountry, it’s very much a matter of preference, style, and destination.
+First things first: when it comes to picking the best backpacking stove, there is no objective right or wrong, better or best; when it comes to cooking your ramen in the backcountry, it’s very much a matter of preference, style, and destination.
 Some camp stoves are best for certain conditions or locations, but even then, it’s largely a matter of personal choice.
 So we’re gonna compare the 5 most popular options, talk about what each one is best for, why you’d want one over another, and, because it’s good to know, how fast they boil water.
 So let’s do it!

 *Right after a little disclaimer.
 We tested these stoves close to sea level in warm summer temperatures.
 Below freezing and at higher altitudes, water boils slower.
 I’m just sayin’, don’t come cryin’ to me when I tell you how long it takes to boil a cup of water and you don’t experience the same exact results.
 That’s just how it is.
 Physics and science and stuff.
 K?
 K.